 Why Children Reject Hearing Aids

 Toddlers: In addition to curiosity and exploration, some toddlers may begin expressing their newfound independence by ripping out their hearing aids – much to their parent’s dismay.
-A toddler may make the hearing aids the object of an intense power struggle.
+A toddler may make their technology the object of an intense power struggle.

 Preschoolers: Unlike toddlers, preschoolers are less likely to take their hearing aids apart out of curiosity.
-Power struggles may become evident over wearing the hearing aids, though this issue decreases as the child gets older.
+Power struggles may become evident over wearing the technology, though this issue decreases as the child gets older.

 First Time Wearers: Children who are receiving hearing aids for the first time are experiencing a new (and sometimes overwhelming) sensation.
 The volume of their world has been turned up in an instant: the brain takes some time to adjust to the increased intensity of sound.

-Discomfort: Sometimes there is a physical issue with the hearing aid.
+Discomfort: Sometimes there is a physical issue or a sensory processing disorder.
 The earmold may be creating a sore spot in the ear.
 If it has been a while since the child had a hearing exam, the volume level may not be set appropriately.
 If the child’s ears seem red or bruised, examine the earmolds for rough patches or for a poor fit.
 Monitor the child for reactions like blinking or wincing with sound, or for missing Ling Sounds during morning hearing aid checks.
 Over- or under-amplification may cause a rejection of the hearing aids.
 Ear infections or even impacted earwax may cause discomfort when the hearing aid is inserted each morning.
 If any discomfort is suspected, consult an audiologist or ENT immediately.